 A list of childResourceRef.
 This can be used for transferring the child resource references in a Discovery response.
-These are included in an element called m2m:resourceRefList defined in clause 7.5.2.
+These are included in an element called m2m:resourceRefList defined in clause 7.

 An Aggregated Response.
-This is sent as a result of a Group operation.
-This uses the element m2m:aggregatedResponse defined in clause 7.5.2.
+This is sent as a result of a Group operation or as a response to a Discovery-based Operation with Result Content not present or different than "discovery Result Resource References".
+The response uses the element m2m:aggregatedResponse defined in clause 7.

 A request primitive.
 A pending request is sent in a polling response.
 This uses the element m2m:requestPrimitive defined in clause 6.4.1.